erik-owens/wealthTracker/README.md

 <br>DataTables

-a live demo can be viewed at: http://eriko-wealthhub.ddns.net:8888
+The Live Demo can be viewed at: http://eriko-wealthhub.ddns.net:8888

+Live Demo Notes:
+1. Stock Symbol Lookup integration in functioning fine.
+2. Zillow integrtion is currently broken in the Property section.